bradyjibanez/PyIDE/README.md

 **Operation**
 *********

 Operation outlined here is for contributor/coordinator node operation.
-In order to operate the system, begin the coordinator as outlined aboce through
+In order to operate the system, begin the coordinator as outlined above in the install section.
+From there on out, it is possible to join a Scalinkd environment at the 127.0.0.1:8000 address and gain access through the created super user in the first node.